TypQxQ/Sigenergy-Home-Assistant-Integration/dashboards/nordpool_energy_chart/readme.md

 The Nordpool entity should be changed from the default name to just "nordpool" as per the components installation instructions.

 # Installation
-- Copy - paste the raw card codefrom `card_nordpool_energy_chart.yaml` to your a new card on you lovelace dashboard.
+- Copy - paste the raw card code from `card_nordpool_energy_chart.yaml` to your a new card on you lovelace dashboard.
 Add any card and replace the raw code that you can edit by clicking on the *SHOW CODE EDITOR* in the bottom left.

 # Configuration